oxygenxml/web-author-sample-plugins/README.md

 ### [content-fusion-full-map-approvals](content-fusion-full-map-approvals)
 This plugin can be installed in the Web Author editing component deployed in Content Fusion.

-The plugin activates when a task contains the "[APPROVAL]" token in the title.
-When active, the plugin forces users to review topics in the context of the DITA Map with expanded topics.
+The plugin activates when a task contains the "[APPROVAL]" token in the title and forces users to review topics in the context of the DITA Map with expanded topics.

 ### [oxygen-dita-extensions-bundle-extension](oxygen-dita-extensions-bundle-extension)
 Sample plugin that contributes a framework that extends the built-in DITA framework.
 The use case is to set a custom ExtensionsBundle implementation that extends the built-in implementation.